 Employees are required to abide by the provisions of the acceptable use agreement and administrative procedures.
-Failure to do so can result in suspension of access or termination of privileges and may lead to disciplinary action.
-Employees with questions about computer use and data management can contact David Haapala, Technology Director.
+Failure to do so can result in suspension of access or termination of privileges and may lead to disciplinary and legal action.
+Employees with questions about computer use and data management can contact Amy Davis, Director of Technology Services.